qiskit-community/qiskit-js/packages/qiskit-qe/README.md

 ### `async login(personalToken) -> info`

-Get a long term access token using the QE personal, you can get it [here](https://quantumexperience.ng.bluemix.net/qx/account).
-This method should be called before the ones included here from this point.
+Get a long term access token using the QE personal, you can get it [here](https://quantumexperience.ng.bluemix.net/qx/account). **This method should be called before the rest ones documented from this point**.

 - `info` (object): New token and its metadata:
   - `token` (string) - New long term access token.